galtauba/fix-lid-behavior/README.md

 HandleLidSwitchExternalPower=ignore
 ```

-It then restarts the `systemd-logind` service to apply changes.
+Then it restarts the `systemd-logind` service to apply the changes.

 ## ⚠️ Requirements